Where the Dead Live

 • With vibrant illustrations by Brazilian artist Rômolo D'Hipólito, this book is a celebration of the afterlife and our connection to it.

 • Contents: 1.
-Soulful Celebrations: The Festival of Masks (Ivory Coast); Dziady (Poland); Gai Jatra (Nepal); Bhoot Chaturdashi (India); Zhongyuan Festival (China); Día de los Muertos (Mexico) 2.
+Soulful Celebrations: Samhain (Ireland); Dama (Ivory Coast); Dziady (Poland); Gai Jatra (Nepal); Bhoot Chaturdashi (India); Zhongyuan Festival (China); Día de los Muertos (Mexico) 2.
 Crypts, Tombs & Catacombs: The Tomb of Xunantunich (Belize); The Kom ash-Shuqqafa Catacombs (Egypt); The Roman Catacombs (Italy); The Paris Catacombs (France); Okunoin: The Cemetery of 20,000 Monks (Japan); Dargavs, City of the Dead (Russia); The Pirate Cemetery of Saint-Pierre (Madagascar).
-3. Mournful Mythologies: Creeping through Kur (Mesopotamia); Delving into the Duat (Egyptian); Examining Xibalba (Mayan); Heading to Hades (Greek); Ascending to Asgard (Viking); Roaming Rarohenga (New Zealand).
+3. Mournful Mythologies: Creeping through Kur (Mesopotamia); Delving into the Duat (Egyptian); Examining Xibalba (Mayan); Heading to Hades (Greek); Ascending to Asgard (Viking).

 • Art not final